 What is Star Tours – The Adventures Continue

-Star Tours is Motion Simulator ride themed around the Star Wars Universe.
-The Premise is really simple, you are a space tourist of on a jolly to a destination somewhere in the Star Wars Galaxy.
-Stat Tours are the Galaxies premier destination specialists and ship millions of tourists all over the galaxy every year.
+Star Tours is a Motion Simulator ride themed around the Star Wars Universe.
+The Premise is really simple, you are a space tourist off on a jolly to a destination somewhere in the Star Wars Galaxy.
+Stat Tours are the Galaxy’s premier destination specialists and ship millions of tourists all over the galaxy every year.

 However, As fun as that sounds, it’s not exciting enough so inevitably something has to go wrong.
 This calamity is in the form of a Stowaway Spy, that is discovered by the Empire leading to C3PO and R2D2 enacting an escape plan for the Spy involving you and your fellow Tourists.